Pikitucho/Codex-Vitae/cloud-function/README.md

 Alternatively, you can export the variables in your shell or load them via a tool like [direnv](https://direnv.net/).

 The backend authenticates using the default Google credentials available to the process.
-When running locally you typically supply a service account key file:
+When running locally you typically supply a service account key file.
+Export the environment variable and make sure it points to a real file:

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="$HOME/.config/gcloud/my-service-account.json"